Lance LaBelle Featured in Avvo Guides - Empowering the Parties in Mediation

 There are many factors that can lead to a successful mediation and a settlement.
 Near the top of the list: empowering the parties to the dispute.

 At the outset, it is important to contrast the concepts of litigation and mediation.
 In litigation, it is the judge (and oftentimes a jury) that maintains “power”.
 The judge or jury decides the outcome of the case.
+Moreover, the decision that is reached is not necessarily tailored to meet the needs of one or both of the parties.

 In mediation, it is the mediating parties that are the decision makers and wield the “power”.
 The mediator is not “deciding” anything.
 Mediation includes a wide range of options and affords the parties the opportunity to craft a settlement that addresses their particular interests and circumstances.
 Presumably that is why the parties agreed to mediate in the first place.
 So how do we as attorneys and mediators assist the parties in constructively exercising their power to reach a settlement?